 Among the common working spaces, Terminal is the most popular.
 It offers its users a comfortable environment, conference rooms, meeting rooms, developed infrastructure, high-speed internet connection, and other required inventory.
 Terminal branches in Tbilisi are available in several locations, while the Batumi Terminal office is located on Akhmeteli street.

 Another interesting space, where digital nomads like to work is Impact Hub Tbilisi, on Ninoshvili street, in Fabrika.
 Here you can use individual desks, as well as common working spaces for large teams.
 Impact Hub Tbilisi is open 24 hours.

 For technology-friendly people, Episode Hotel combines common working spaces, conference rooms, high-technology devices, and software, enabling guests to obtain digital services independently.

 Those, who like to work outside the city center, closer to nature, are welcome to visit Tech Park in Okrokana, on Innovations Street.
 Tech park offers startups, developers, designers, or freelancers, high-tech infrastructure.
-Tech Park has branches in Batumi and Zugdidi.
+Tech Park has branches in Zugdidi and Batumi.

 Enjoy nomad life in the city as well as the countryside.
 Apart from the common working spaces, all districts of Tbilisi have cafes, where you can work with your laptop in a comfortable, and peaceful environment.